Medical expert of the article

 Does not occur |

-In addition to the method of percussion and palpation, enlarged liver and spleen diagnosed with ultrasound and CT.
-With meteorism, the spleen is shy in the hypochondrium and palpation may be unavailable.
-With sepsis, typhus, the spleen is soft, poorly defined palpation and weak echo.
-In the presence of free gas in the abdominal cavity (perforation of the hollow organ) it is difficult to determine the boundaries of the liver.
-CT is used for a detailed study of the structure of organs in terms of differential diagnosis.
+In addition to percussion and palpation, enlarged liver and spleen are diagnosed using ultrasound and CT.
+With flatulence, the spleen is constrained in the hypochondrium and may not be accessible to palpation.
+With sepsis and typhus, the spleen is soft, poorly palpated and weakly echogenic.
+With free gas in the abdominal cavity (perforation of a hollow organ), it is difficult to determine the boundaries of the liver.
+CT is used for a detailed study of the structure of organs in terms of differential diagnostics.

 There is no generally accepted classification.
-In practice, hepatolienal syndrome is classified as follows.
+In practice, hepatosplenic syndrome is classified as follows.

 - light (weak):